pagkly/Zed/Investopedia3/Whichever Way a Stock Moves, A Strangle Can Squeeze Out a Profit.md

 Whichever Way a Stock Moves, A Strangle Can Squeeze Out a Profit
 ## What Is a Strangle?

-A strangle is an options strategy in which the investor holds a position in both a [call](https://www.investopedia.com/terms/c/call.asp) and a [put](https://www.investopedia.com/terms/p/put.asp) option with different [strike prices](https://www.investopedia.com/terms/s/strikeprice.asp), but with the same expiration date and underlying asset.
+A strangle is an options strategy in which the investor holds a position in both a [[call]](https://www.investopedia.com/terms/c/call.asp) and a [[put]](https://www.investopedia.com/terms/p/put.asp) option with different [[strike prices]](https://www.investopedia.com/terms/s/strikeprice.asp), but with the same expiration date and underlying asset.
 A strangle is a good strategy if you think the underlying security will experience a large price movement in the near future but are unsure of the direction.
 However, it is profitable mainly if the asset does swing sharply in price.

-A strangle is similar to a [straddle](https://www.investopedia.com/terms/s/straddle.asp) but uses options at different strike prices, while a straddle uses a call and put at the same strike price.
+A strangle is similar to a [[straddle]](https://www.investopedia.com/terms/s/straddle.asp) but uses options at different strike prices, while a straddle uses a call and put at the same strike price.

 ### Key Takeaways